tytan652/rfcs/text/0045-add-notion-of-protocol.md

 #define OBS_SERVICE_INFO_ENCRYPT_PASSPHRASE 10
 ```

-So if one day, we have a protocol that don't use a server URL, this scenario can be covered.
+In the future, if we want to support a protocol that doesn't use a server URL, this scenario is covered by this design.

 ### About `rtmp-services`